 Sometimes just talking about it is the most efficient way to gain alignment.
-Set up quarterly conversations and recurring meetings where you touch base with people to find out how projects are going, their opinions on operational processes, constructive feedback or criticism – whatever’s on their minds.
-It’s also an opportunity for you to get to know them, ask questions and show you care.
+Set up regular feedback sessions and recurring meetings where you connect with people to find out how projects are going, their opinions on operational processes, constructive feedback or criticism – whatever's on their minds.
+It's also an opportunity to get to know them, ask questions, and show you care.

 Get a System that Encourages Better Communication

 It takes a consistent effort to improve communication in the workplace.
 But the extra time and attention will pay off.